 I have visited every garden and looked at all the greenery there and at all the flowers, both red and white.
 And yet instead of deriving any sweetness from all those flowers which I saw, I could only draw tears.

 In the same manner, the sun, shining in the sky and looking at everything below on the earth, extracts moisture from the earth with its hot rays, just as the alchemist’s heat extracts the essence of a substance.
 Moisture is the essence which the sun draws from the earth, but soon afterward the sun returns the same moisture to the earth in the form of rain.
 The rain-drops are the tears of pity being shed by the sun.

 That weep the more, and see the less ;

 Bathe still their eyes in their own dew.

 Yet, happy are those people who suffer some sorrow or grief, because this sorrow or grief is a blessing for them.
 Grief makes those people weep, and the more they weep, the less they are able to see with their eyes.
-Frequent tears do them much good by maintaining their capacity to see thing more truly.
-When they weep, it is as if their eyes were washing themselves in their own moisture.
+Frequent tears do them much good by maintaining their capacity to see things more truly.
+When they weep, it is as if their eyes were washing in their own moisture.